emircanuzel/RandomUser/README.md

 | **Swift Collections - OrderedSet** | Used via Swift Package Manager for efficient duplicate removal while preserving order. |
 | **SPM Integration**             | [Swift Collections](https://github.com/apple/swift-collections) added for `OrderedSet` usage. |

-> ⚡ *Note:* Actor model and factory pattern were evaluated during development but not used in the final version of the project.

 ---

 ## How to Run